 Mature and old growth forests in Western Washington are rapidly disappearing, as the State Department of Natural Resources (DNR) auctions them off to logging companies with virtually no oversight, public input, or media attention.
 These rare and unique, low elevation forest remnants located along the west coast of Washington State and across the Puget Sound Region belong to all of us and represent an important part of our natural heritage.
-The Center for Responsible Forestry is an all-volunteer organization that has been working since January of 2020 to stop the senseless clearcutting of these last few remaining naturally recovered 80-year old and older forests, and to prevent them from being converted to commercial tree plantations.
+The Center for Responsible Forestry is an all-volunteer organization that has been working since January of 2020 to stop the senseless clearcutting of these last few remaining, older, un-planted legacy forests, and to prevent them from being converted to commercial tree plantations.

 We are working to change forest management practices on state forestlands in several ways:

 By informing and educating citizens about forest management practices, DNR policies, and individual timber sales.

 By sending biologists and photographers out into the field to gather data and capture images of these forests, which we then distribute on social media.